The Greatest Drive England to Australia Overland

 This is the chance to add another great historic recreation to our mission to bring to life the fantastic efforts of the world’s transport pioneers.
 Their trials, tribulations and often deaths are lost to society today.
 They opened up the world with heroic efforts in untested or unrefined technology.
 We owe them a great debt.

-This is one of the most interesting of our historic recreations so far, which include:
+It is one of the most interesting of our historic recreations so far, which include:

 The first flight from England to Australia in a replica 1919 Vickers Vimy – The Smith brothers 1919